 Its popular products include Jira Software (project and issue tracking), Jira Align (enterprise agile planning), Opsgenie (on-call and alert management), Trello (visual collaboration on any project), and BitBucket (git code management).

 The company operates in four segments: subscriptions, maintenance, perpetual license, and training/strategic consulting.
-With more than 180,000 customers, it generates annual revenue of over $1.6 billion.
+With more than 242,000 customers, Atlassian generates over $3.53 billion in annual revenue.

 2. Intuit